DrMicrobit/lllm_suit/README.md

 Not every experiment is bugfixed.
 If needed I usually did one or two rounds of fixes and then stopped.

+The LLMs all got this simple command `Write a space invaders game, contained in a single HTML file.`.

 <!-- Everything below this line is generated automatically, do not change -->

 ### Local model experiments for Space Invaders